BY EDWIN BAYÓ, ESQ.

 The last example of misconduct that will be provided states that a professional engineer shall not knowingly associate with or permit the use of his name or firm name in a business venture by any person or firm which he knows or has reason to believe is engaging in business or professional practices of a fraudulent or dishonest nature.
 According to the NSPE Code of Ethics counterpart, “Engineers shall not use association with a non-engineer, a corporation or partnership as a ‘cloak’ for unethical acts.”
 In addition, the ASME Code of Ethics states that “Engineers shall associate only with reputable persons or organizations.”

 In order to develop a sturdy ethical foundation, there are several questions an engineer can work through when presented with an ethical dilemma.
 First, if the action in question is ethically or legally wrong, simply refrain from performing that activity.
 Second, you must always ask if the action in question complies with your values as an engineer.
 If it does not, that is a potential red flag to consider.
 Third, do not be afraid to ask how the action will look to other engineers.
 Peer pressure is not always a bad thing, especially if it helps build strong ethics.
 Finally, if you would feel bad by doing the action, you may want to stop and ascertain why.
 Do not be afraid to consult with close colleagues, or even an attorney, for particularly troubling or borderline issues.
 Remember, Rome was not built in a day, and neither will the ethical foundation on which you should build your engineering practice.

-Edwin Bayó is a former Counsel to the Florida Board of Professional Engineers.
-He is Board Certified in State and Federal Government and Administrative Practice by the Florida Bar.
+Edwin Bayó is a former counsel to the Florida Board of Professional Engineers.
+A partner in Grossman, Furlow, & Bayó, he is board certified in state and federal government and administrative practice by the Florida Bar.